-We have audited the consolidated financial statements of Share Our Selves Corporation (the "Organization"), which comprise the consolidated statements of financial position as of June 30, 2023, and the related consolidated statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to consolidated financial statements.
+We have audited the consolidated financial statements of Share Ourselves Corporation (the "Organization"), which comprise the consolidated statement of financial position as of June 30, 2024, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Organization as of June 30, 2023, and the changes in its net assets and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Organization as of June 30, 2024, and the changes in its net assets and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.